 What is Healthy Community Design?

+Healthy communities make the healthy choice the easy choice.
 Healthy community design advocates work to link the fields of health and planning to ensure that those designing the built environment consistently consider health outcomes and those seeking to improve public health consider the physical environment.

 When the Healthy Communities in PA Task Force uses the term healthy community design, it is related to this perspective of linking health and planning by professionals and advocates.
 The healthy communities we are trying to enable through design has a much more inclusive definition that covers many different aspects.
 For more extensive background on healthy communities in the broader context of community consider the following resources: